-- Firecrackers: To welcome the goddess Laxmi, people light firecrackers on their house.
+- Firecrackers: To welcome the goddess Laxmi, people light firecrackers in their houses.
 It is a tradition all over Nepal.

-- Playing Card: Especially Adults and Old People prefers to play a card in the Tihar festival.
+- Playing Card: Especially Adults and Old People prefers to play a card during the Tihar festival.
 People spend the whole night playing cards placing bets for fun.
-This is one of the ways people celebrate Tihar Festival in Nepal.
+This is one of the ways people celebrate the Tihar Festival in Nepal.

 - Playing Dice: Yet another thing people prefer to play is Dice.
 It is famous among young ones.
 They spend lots of money on this activity.
 Some win a huge sum of money while others may lose.

-- Swing: After the Dashain Festival, the swing is kept the same and continues to enjoy in Tihar Festival by everyone, especially by young ones.
+- Swing: After the Dashain Festival, the swing is kept the same and continues to enjoy during Tihar Festival by everyone, especially by young ones.

 At the End

-I hope this guide helps to know more about the Tihar Festival in Nepal.
+I hope this guide helps you to know more about the Tihar Festival in Nepal.